PanDAWMS/panda-docs/docs/source/developer/contribution.rst

 PanDA components are developed based on `GitHub Flow <https://guides.github.com/introduction/flow/>`_ with small customization.
 The sequence is as follows:

 #.
-Creation of a branch or folk.
+Creation of a branch or fork.
 In git, branches are lightweight things that are often temporary and may be deleted
    anytime.
 The master branch is protected so that only a couple of persons can push commits there.

 #.
 Adding commits to the branch.
 You can experiment with any changes since they don't affect the master branch.

 #.
 Deployment of changes on a test instance.
 All changes must be verified before being merged to the master branch.

 #.
-Submittion of a Pull Request which will initiate a discussion about your changes.
+Submission of a Pull Request which will initiate a discussion about your changes.

 #.
 Discussion and review on your code.
 Once a Pull Request has been opened, your changes are reviewed to check
    functionalities, the coding style, test results, and so on.
 Note that your code must follow PEP8.